Curriculum Statement2019 - 2020

 Mathematics / Numeracy

 Our aim is to develop children into confident mathematicians who are able to use mathematics as a tool in a wide range of activities both in and out of school.
-Throughout the school the children are involved in mathematical activities based on the requirements of the National Curriculum and the guidelines set out in the National Numeracy Strategy.
-We have adopted a maths mastery approach with whole class teaching.
+Throughout the school, the children are taught maths every day following the objectives set out in the National Curriculum.

-We use a number of tools to support maths in school, with a particular focus on mental maths.
 Maths is incorporated in cross curricular activities as often as possible to ensure children can apply their skills well.
-Developing the ability to problem solve and use reasoning skills is essential.

 We use the Lancashire scheme to teach the children a balance between knowledge and investigational skills.
 Active engagement in learning is encouraged and children often work co-operatively, communicating scientific ideas to each other.